Why You Should Buy Stuff, Not Experiences

-If you bought a new suit and later realize that you work in a casual office or you buy a wildly expensive widget and have a change in circumstances, you can return it to the store for money or credit.
+If you buy a new suit and later realize that you work in a casual office, you can return it to the store for money or credit.
 Even if you’ve opened or used an item, you can sell the item to recoup part of the cost.

 If you’re unhappy with your experience – too bad.
 I don’t want to scare you from going on that dream vacation – but often dream experiences aren’t worth it.
 Worse, you can’t return it to the store.

 I noticed this dichotomy when watching that seminal coming-of-personal-finance-age movie, Confessions of a Shopaholic.
 Sure, the protagonist gets into massive debt, but she pays it down by selling her stuff.
 Her bad decisions are (unrealistically) wiped clean because she has tangible objects of worth to barter for money.